-Mark was born and raised in South Africa until he immigrated to the United States in 1977.
-He has been a part of a view short-term missionary to Japan , India, and Turkey.
-He is married to his wife, Laurel, with three sons: Caleb, Micah, and Josiah.
-He was won the Whose Who Among American Teachers Award in 1998 from Belmont High School from Los Angeles, California.
+Mark was born and raised in South Africa and immigrated to the United States in 1977.
+He has been a part of a few short-term mission trips to Japan, India and Turkey.
+Mark is married to his wife, Laurel, with three sons: Caleb, Micah and Josiah.
+He won the Who’s Who Among American Teachers Award in 1998 from Belmont High School from Los Angeles, Calif.

 Mark states, "Regarding my 'personal' (what a strange sounding little word that has become!) beliefs, I could never imagine a Christianity not intimately connected to the Apostle’s Creed.
 I believe evangelical Christianity is rooted in this creed and that our agreement on this most orthodox of creeds can and should supersede our disagreements on anything else."
-A few of his Academic interests include: The Literary Origins of Courtly and Romantic Love, CS Lewis and the Inklings, Wallace Sevens, and Dante Alighieri.
+A few of his academic interests include: the literary origins of courtly and romantic love, C.S.
+Lewis and the Inklings, Wallace Stevens and Dante Alighieri.

 Academic Papers Presented

 1. “The Tribe with the Greatest Story Survives” Southwest Regional Conference

 on Christianity and Literature, Azusa Pacific University, March, 2001.